Antosahayaviji/Jobsite-Sample/README.md

 Further, to get daily update regarding the recent jobs, you have the option to sig in or register, where you can get daily updates 🔔.
 Also, we can upload our ✉️ CV for reference.

+📝 Contents:

+HTML and CSS code is updated for future reference </>.
+Also, the output for this code is also attached.

 You can also access this webpage from the following link:🔗 https://latha16.neocities.org/Viji/Basics/jobsite